 Please note that the postponed publication only concerns the disclosure requirement and not the reporting to the AFM.
 This reporting obligation continues to apply in full.

 Deferrals for trading venues

 The AFM has the authority to grant deferrals pursuant to Article 7 (equity) and Article 11 (non-equity) of MiFIR.
 The AFM will grant applications for postponed publications pursuant to Article 7, paragraph 1 and Article 11, paragraph 1 of MiFIR made by market operators and investment firms operating a trading venue if these meet the legal requirements.
 This makes it important to completely and accurately fill in the forms that are provided by the AFM.
-The forms can be found in the Digital portal of the AFM.
+The forms can be found in our AFM Portal.
 The AFM does not set additional publication requirements as referred to in Article 11, paragraph 3, under a of the MiFIR.

 In addition, the AFM will grant its permission on request in the following cases:

 - On request, the AFM will allow market operators and investment firms operating a trading venue to omit the publication of the volume of an individualtransaction during an extended time period of deferral of no more than four weeks, in accordance with Article 11, Delegated Regulation (EU) 2017/583 (DR 2017/583).
 All details of the transactions must be published on a separate basis after four weeks.